This guide covers the basic things you need to do to get started with Merge.

 NoteThe password you choose will be used to login to Launch and the Merge command line utility

 mrg.
-If you do not use a command line aware password manager, you may want to choose an easier-to-type password as you will be typing it in on the command line.
+If you do not use a command line aware password manager, you may want to choose an easier-to-type password as you may be typing it in on the command line.

 Once done, click